Faizan-26/Netflix_Household_fix/readme.md

 - **Simple Interface**: Clean toggle to enable or disable the extension
 - **Universal Coverage**: Functions across all Netflix pages and sections
 - **Privacy Focused**: All processing happens locally on your device
+- **Cookies Editing** : Supports export/import cookies for any website
 ## How It Works

 The extension uses advanced early injection technology to intercept Netflix authentication requests before they can be processed.
 When enabled, it:

 1. **Early Script Injection**: Automatically injects blocking code at the earliest possible moment when Netflix pages load
-2. **Request Interception**: Catches and blocks specific household verification requests (`CLCSInterstitialLolomo` and `CLCSInterstitialPlaybackAndPostPlayback`)
+2. **Request Interception**: Catches and blocks specific household verification requests
 3. **Seamless Operation**: Works on first page loads, refreshes, and navigation without requiring hot reloads
 4. **Automatic Reload**: Detects household warning messages and performs hot reloads to bypass them
-5. **Silent Operation**: Works transparently in the background without console output or user interruption
+5. **Silent Operation**: Works transparently in the background without user interruption

 ## Installation